cfclrk/markdown-xwidget/README.md

     ;; => nil   ; you don't have xwidgets
     ```

-    To install Emacs with xwidget support on MacOS, use [homebrew-emacs-plus][1]:
+    To install Emacs with xwidget support on MacOS, check out [homebrew-emacs-plus][1]:

     ```sh
     brew tap d12frosted/emacs-plus